pjsg/nodemcu-firmware/docs/en/modules/switec.md

 motion is cancelled, and the needle will move to the new position.

 #### Syntax
-`switec.moveto(channel, position)`
+`switec.moveto(channel, position[, stoppedCallback)`

 #### Parameters
-`channel` The switec module supports two stepper motors.
+- `channel` The switec module supports two stepper motors.
 The channel is either 0 or 1.
-`position` The position (number of steps clockwise) to move the needle.
+- `position` The position (number of steps clockwise) to move the needle.
 Typically in the range 0 to around 1000.
+- `stoppedCallback` (optional) callback to be invoked when the needle stops moving.

 #### Errors
 The channel must have been setup, otherwise an error is thrown.